 The City has made major investments at Fort Steilacoom Park.
-As a continuation of these efforts and in coordination with the Partners for Parks and the Town of Steilacoom, the City is planning to restore the historic H Barn.
+As a continuation of these efforts and in coordination with Partners for Parksand other non-profit and community organizations and the Town of Steilacoom, the City is planning to restore the historic H Barn.
 A capital fundraising effort, led by Partners for Parks, is underway.
-The City anticipates seeking the state's financial support in the coming years to renovate and preserve this important historic structure.
+The City anticipates seeking the state's financial support in the coming years to preserve and restore this iconic barn building into a multipurpose facility for public and private use at Fort Steilacoom Park, a 350-acre historic farm site once owned by the state.